 To facilitate UNC Charlotte's affirmative action efforts on behalf of disabled workers and protected veterans, individuals who qualify and wish to benefit from the Affirmative Action Plan are invited and encouraged to identify themselves.
 This information is provided voluntarily, and refusal of employees to identify themselves as protected veterans or disabled persons will not subject them to discharge or disciplinary action.
 Unless otherwise allowed by law, the information obtained will be kept confidential, except that supervisors and managers may be informed about restrictions on the work or duties of disabled persons and about necessary accommodations.

 The Associate Vice Chancellor for Human Resources is designated as the University Affirmative Action Officer and is assigned overall responsibility for the administration of and compliance with this policy.
 Other University administrators with responsibility or authority in the area of personnel relations or decision making share this responsibility and are accountable for compliance in their areas of responsibility.

-Anyone desiring to review the University's Affirmative Action Plan may do so by visiting the Atkins Library Reference Desk or by contacting the University Affirmative Action Office.
+Anyone desiring to review the University's Affirmative Action Plan may do so by visiting the Atkins Library Reference Desk or by contacting Human Resources.

 - Initially approved by the Chancellor, June 11, 1973

 - Revised July 25, 1977

 - Revised July 8, 1985

 - Revised and reaffirmed by the Chancellor, August 11, 1992